Opinions

 But politicizing disaster relief did not start with Joe Biden.
 From Elon Musk’s baseless claims of airspace issues to Mike Johnson’s refusal to call the House to session to vote on further funding authorization, the right is squarely to blame for the confusion and distrust that has spread in the aftermath of Hurricanes Helene and Milton.

 The conspirators said that the $750 payments to survivors was a loan — it wasn’t.
 They said FEMA funding had gone to or was used up by migrants on the southern board — it wasn’t.
-These theories have eroded trust that many people have for FEMA and other federal agencies, meaning that, as climate change causes more and more disasters, there will be less people receptive to pre-storm warnings and post-storm help.
+These theories have eroded trust that many people have for FEMA and other federal agencies, meaning that, as climate change causes more and more disasters, there will be fewer people receptive to pre-storm warnings and post-storm help.

 When Donald Trump visited McClellan Park, California, in 2020 to meet with state officials after a wildfire destroyed many homes in the town, he said that the wildfires were largely the fault of poor forest management and were not the result of climate change.
 The use of this rhetoric by the president of the United States can and will result in people taking the threat of climate change less seriously and increase confusion in the immediate aftermath of a disaster like the 2020 wildfires.